Finglas: 20th century onwards

 In 1932, Ireland's first commercial airport was set up at Kildonan in Finglas.
 It was the site for the first Irish commercial aircraft, a Desoutter Mark II aircraft "EI-AAD", and the first commercial air taxi service, the Iona National Air Taxis and Flying School.

 In the 1950s, Finglas was developed with extensive housing estates, to rehouse many north inner-city Dublin residents.
-Many of these housing estates particularly in Finglas West were named after prominent Irish republicans from early 20th-century Irish history including Barry, Casement, Plunkett, Mellows, McKee, Clune and Clancy.
+Many of these estates, particularly in Finglas West, were named after prominent Irish republicans from early 20th-century Irish history, including Barry, Casement, Plunkett, Mellows, McKee, Clune and Clancy.

 Amenities

-In the village centre are a range of shops, including one of the first-established Superquinn stores (since rebranded as SuperValu), banking facilities, pubs and restaurants.
+In the village centre is a range of shops, including one of the first-established Superquinn stores (since rebranded as SuperValu), banking facilities, pubs and restaurants.
 To the north are several light industrial estates.

 Charlestown Shopping Centre and Clearwater Shopping Centre, are located outside the village core, to the north and south of Finglas respectively.

 Finglas is home to one of Dublin's four Road Safety Authority Driving Testing Centres, which is located in Jamestown Business Park.

 The Finglas Maypole Arts Festival was launched in 2019.
 In its first year, the festival committee was part of a steering group that got the first blue plaque in Finglas – to honour the uileann piper Séamus Ennis.

 Education

 There are 13 primary and national schools in the Finglas area, and 6 secondary schools.
-Coláiste Íde College of Further Education is located in Finglas West and offers third level courses.
+Coláiste Íde College of Further Education is located in Finglas West and offers third-level courses.

+Economy

+Finglas has a mixed local economy encompassing retail, light industrial, logistics, and service-sector employment.
+The area is home to several business parks, including Jamestown Business Park and Finglas Business Centre, which support warehousing, small-scale manufacturing, and commercial logistics.
+Retail employment is concentrated around the Charlestown and Clearwater shopping centres.
+Strategic planning initiatives have identified the Jamestown area as a priority zone for regeneration, compact growth, and enhanced economic development.

 Sports

-The Rugby Union club Unidare RFC and the GAA club Erins Isle are based in the area.
-Soccer clubs include Tolka Rovers F.C., Valley Park United, WFTA Football Club, Willows FC and Finglas Celtic FC, Rivermount Football Club and Beneavin F.C.
+The Rugby Union club Unidare RFC and the GAA club Erin's Isle are based in the area.
+Soccer clubs include Tolka Rovers F.C., Valley Park United, WFTA Football Club, Willows FC, Finglas Celtic FC, Rivermount Football Club and Beneavin F.C.